Harrison High School

 Harrison High School Gifted and Talented

-As 9th graders, students have already identified an issue in our community and school.
+In 2021 the 9th-grade class has already identified an issue in our community and school.
 Harrison High School does not have a lending library for students.
 Individual teachers have odd assortments of books but not nearly enough to whet the appetite of the numerous readers.
 Right now, your children are creating posters for a book drive they will be running in the near future.
 Additionally, students are working to build a Free Little Library for the high school.
 A Free Little Library's purpose is to house books for the community to "Take One and Leave One."
 The students believe that these two projects will give their classmates opportunities to read outside of the classroom.

 Our Gifted services support students who have academic needs beyond the regular curriculum.
 The GIEP team works to develop a plan that provides acceleration or enrichment, when appropriate.
 The Gifted Program is also a resource program, designed to meet student's needs in a number of ways.